Clewsy/misc/openmediavault_config.md

 ### Users

-No changes, but check groups for b4t:
+No changes, but check groups for user:

-* b4t
+* user
 * sudo
 * ssh
 * docker